SALT-NLP/mic/README.md

 hit/Task_QAFiltering/prepare_hit.py --model {model} --start_idx 0 --end_idx 100
 ```

-For full output CSVs from the HIT, use the download link [here](https://www.dropbox.com/sh/w0ux1d93ud37r0t/AAAswYLgcD-ZEdJIpPoOA8PNa?dl=0) and place them in `hit/Task_QAFiltering/output/`

 ##### Train classifiers to filter QA pairs

 1. Create train / dev / test splits for each of the chatbot distributions by running